How to Do Technical SEO for Ecommerce Websites: 12 Tips

 12. Conduct Regular Technical SEO Audits

-• Use Tools: Use tools like Screaming Frog, Ahrefs, or SEMrush to help identify issues, such as broken links, crawl errors, slow pages, etc.
+• Use Tools: Use tools for technical SEO, such as Screaming Frog, Ahrefs, or SEMrush, to identify issues, including broken links, crawl errors, and slow pages.

-• Monitor Key Metrics: Watch for diagnostic metrics such as crawlability, indexation, and page speed.
+• Monitor Key Metrics: Watch for diagnostic metrics such as crawlability, indexation, meta descriptions and page speed.
+Paying attention to product data also helps.

 If you love this, also read our guide on A SaaS Technical SEO Guide From Tech SEO Experts.